LeNPaul/Lagrange/README.md

 ### Site Variables

 To change site build settings, edit the `_config.yml` file found in the root of your repository, which you can tweak however you like.
 More information on configuration settings and plugins can be found on [the Jekyll documentation site](https://jekyllrb.com/docs/configuration/).
+This is also where you will be able to customize the title, description, and the author/owner of your site.

 If you are hosting your site on GitHub Pages, then committing a change to the `_config.yml` file will force a rebuild of your site with Jekyll.
 Any changes made should be viewable soon after.
 If you are hosting your site locally, then you must run `jekyll serve` again for the changes to take place.

-In the `settings.yml` and `authors.yml` files found in the `_data` folder, you will be able to customize your site settings, such as the title of your site, what shows up in your menu, and social media information.
-To make author organization easier, especially if you have multiple authors, all author information is stored in the `authors.yml` file.
+In the `settings.yml` file found in the `_data` folder, you will be able to customize your site settings, such as setting Disqus comments, Google Analytics, what shows up in your menu, and social media information.

 ### Adding Menu Pages